Authentication

 Never hardcode API keys in your source code.
 Use environment variables instead.

-# .env file (never commit this!)TRUSTRAILS_API_KEY=tr_test_ak_YOUR_API_KEY# In your codeconst apiKey = process.env.TRUSTRAILS_API_KEY;Restrict Key Permissions
+# .env file (never commit this!)TRUSTRAILS_API_KEY=tr_test_ak_YOUR_API_KEY# In your codeconst apiKey = process.env.TRUSTRAILS_API_KEY;Use the Right Key Type

 Monitor API Usage